logaretm/vee-validate/docs/src/templates/markdown/examples/flags.md

 // The focus event which will set the touched and untouched flags. this.$emit('focus');
 ```
-Here is an example that uses those flags, the button is disabled unless one of the fields is dirty:
+Here is an example that displays those flags, intereact with the input and watch the flags change accordingly: